flow/flow-codemod/README.md

 ### Included Scripts

-The following codemods and docs can be found in the `transforms` directory.
+The following codemods can be found under the `transforms` directory:

 #### `strict-type-args`